 “I have never enjoyed anything so much in my life.
 Working with the loggerhead turtles has been amazing and has taught me so much about them.
-My highlight of the holiday was swimming a hatchling out to sea and watching it swim into the distance knowing you helped it!”
+My highlight was swimming a hatchling out to sea and watching it swim into the distance knowing you helped it!”

 "This has really been a life changing experience.
 All the activities and all the people I got to meet just made this two weeks unforgettable.
 I have to say that the most memorable time was during my first night survey when we saw a turtle coming out of the water slowly but surely making its way up on the beach trying to find a place to nest."